isographlabs/isograph/docs-website/docs/introduction.md

 function UserListPageRoute() {
   const queryVariables = {};
-  const { queryReference } = useLazyReference(
+  const { fragmentReference } = useLazyReference(
     iso(`entrypoint Query.UserList`),
     queryVariables,
   );

   const additionalRenderProps = {};
-  const Component = useResult(queryReference);
+  const Component = useResult(fragmentReference);
   return <Component {...additionalRenderProps} />;
 }
 ```

-> Note that the call to `read(queryReference)` will suspend if the required data is not present in the store, so make sure that either `UserListPageRoute` is wrapped in a `React.Suspense` boundary, or that the `queryReference` is only read in a child component that is wrapped in a suspense boundary.
+> Note that the call to `read(fragmentReference)` will suspend if the required data is not present in the store, so make sure that either `UserListPageRoute` is wrapped in a `React.Suspense` boundary, or that the `fragmentReference` is only read in a child component that is wrapped in a suspense boundary.

 Now, when `UserListPageRoute` is initially rendered, Isograph will make an API call.